Chip Mead

 his best year driving the Porsche Fabcar, often referred to as the Baby 962.
 The team came second in class in the 24 Hours of Daytona, won their class at the 12 Hours of Sebring, won their class again at the Miami Grand Prix, and took another second in the West Palm Beach GP.
 Racing against factory teams from Ferrari, Buick, Pontiac and Mazda, the Dayton, Ohio-based team were front runners all season, adding the California 500 at Sears Point to their record.
 Mead was awarded the Porsche Cup for their accomplishments.

 After leaving his Real Estate Development business in St. Simons Island, Georgia, Mead and his wife moved to Saratoga, California where Mead owned an aircraft sales firm based in San Jose, California.
 On March 31, 1993, Mead as a passenger on a plane flown by a colleague was killed when the plane crashed near Livermore, California.
-Mead was survived by his wife Caroline (Quintard) Mead, his daughter Hannah (Reeves), his mother Mary Wilshire Mead, brothers Dan Mead, George Mead, Whit Mead, Dudley Mead and sister Mimi Mead-Hagen.
+Mead was survived by his wife Caroline (Quintard) Mead, his mother Mary Wilshire Mead, daughter Hannah Reeves (Derriso), brothers Dan Mead, George Mead, Whit Mead, Dudley Mead and sister Mimi Mead-Hagen.